osamuyiohenhen/Twitch-Chat-Analysis/README.md

 It uses a hybrid architecture: training on cloud GPUs and conducting inference locally for fast performance.

 ### 1. Asynchronous Data Ingestion
-**Challenge:**<br>
+**Challenge:**
-Twitch chat is extremely bursty --- A hype moment can spike traffic from 5 &rarr; 100 messages/second instantly, causing many scrapers to freeze or drop packets.
+Twitch chat is extremely bursty---A hype moment can spike traffic from 5 &rarr; 100 messages/second instantly, causing many scrapers to freeze or drop packets.

 **Solution:**<br>
 An `asyncio` + `twitchAPI` ingestion pipeline to handle the WebSocket connection.
 This prevents blocking and ensures stability even when message volume surges.
 ---